Makr91/zoneweaver-api/docs/configuration.md

 # Configuration Reference
 {: .no_toc }

-Complete reference for configuring the ZoneWeaver API using the configuration file.
+Complete reference for configuring the ZoneweaverAPI using the configuration file.

 ## Table of contents
 {: .no_toc .text-delta }